Allergic Diseases in Children

-Allergens in the air trigger the release of histamine in the body, causing a reaction in the nose, throat and eyes.
+Allergic rhinitis Allergens in the air trigger the release of histamine in the body, resulting in a reaction in the nose, throat and eyes.
 Dust mites, pollen, smoke, etc. allergens come to the fore for allergic rhinitis.
-Symptoms such as sneezing, nasal obstruction, nasal and nasal discharge are observed.
+Symptoms such as sneezing, nasal congestion, nasal and postnasal drip are seen.
 The treatment process is carried out with antihistamines, decongestants and nasal sprays.